CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 #### Syncing the Inputs Property with the Flow Contract is not available when using editors other than the Literal Editor

-[Syncing the Inputs Property with the Flow Contract][] is only available when the [Inputs Property][] uses the [Literal Editor][TODO].
+[Syncing the Inputs Property with the Flow Contract][] is only available when the [Inputs Property][] uses the [Literal Editor][].
 If any other editor is used, the prompt to sync will not be displayed and any changes will need to be resolved manually.

 [Flow Property]: {{< ref "#flow" >}}
 [Inputs Property]: {{< ref "#inputs" >}}